d3fq0n1/maestro-orchestrator/readme.md

 ## 📜 License

-This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for details.
+This project is released under a **custom open-use license**.

+- See [`LICENSE.md`](LICENSE.md) for open-source terms.
+- Commercial use requires a separate license — see [`commercial_license.md`](commercial_license.md).

+Unauthorized monetization, redistribution, or deployment of this system without an approved commercial license is prohibited.

 ---